microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/reportroot-getoffice365activeuserdetail.md

 - Data de atribuição da licença do Teams
 - Produtos Atribuídos

-As seguintes colunas não são suportadas no Microsoft Graph China operado pela 21Vianet:
+As seguintes colunas não são suportadas na Microsoft Graph China operada pela 21Vianet:

 - Tem a licença do Yammer
 - Tem a licença do Teams